Some people receive their teacher calling later in life while for others, responsibilities get in the way of completing their tertiary education.

 CELTA is a teacher training course that is structured to prepare you to lead an English class as soon as you get your certificate.
 Some programmes are only 10-week long, others will keep you busy for a year.

-Yes, you can but you need to show that you have teaching experience or even perhaps vocational qualifications similar to a degree.
+Can you take a CELTA without a degree?
+Yes, you can but you need to show that you have some kind of teaching experience or qualifications similar to a degree.
+This means non-university graduates can be accepted on a CELTA course, with tips on this below.

 On this page, you can find useful information for those who dream of teaching English without a university qualification — including the CELTA entry requirements, how to gain teaching experience before the CELTA, and getting a teaching job with no degree.